bindgens1/lees_edwards_implementation/README.md

 ## Hardware

-All simulations were performed in the Genius Cluster of KU euven and the University of Hasselt.
+All simulations were performed in the Genius Cluster of KU Leuven and the University of Hasselt.
 The hardware specifications are summarized with the following command-line programs:

 ```bash